yc386/orthrus_metaproteomics/orthrus_cloud_stable_v100/readme.md

 3. orthrus_stable_v100_main.ipynb - walking Orthrus from de novo sequencing (Casanovo) to database searching + rescoring (Sage + Mokapot)

 Library versions are pinned for stability.
 Colab runtime will automatically restart to refresh the environment and prevent version conflicts.

+Supporting files:
+1. config_420_precursor_7_ppm.yaml - a sample of configuration file for Casanovo 4x
+2.